Natural Resources

 Invaded Grass State

-Introduced cool-season invasion has progressed to the point that native species comprise a negligible portion of the community and the aggressively rhizomatous invasive smooth bromegrass preclude native germination and seedling survival.
-The native component may be completely absent and the site then will resemble a seeded pasture.
+Introduced cool-season invasion has progressed to the point that native species comprise a negligible portion of the community and the aggressively rhizomatous invasive smooth brome preclude native germination and seedling survival.
+The native component may be completely absent, and the site then will resemble a seeded pasture.

 Community 4.1

-This community can develop when smooth brome is present within or near the native plant community.
+The Smooth Brome Community can develop when smooth brome is present within or near the native plant community.
 Roadside plantings of smooth brome are often the source of encroachment.
 Production on smooth brome dominated plant communities are highly variable depending on the percent composition of the plant in the community.
-Production can range from 1700 lbs/acre to 3700 lbs/acre with an average of 2700 lbs/acre in average years on rangelands whose smooth brome component is 50% or more.
+Production can range from 1700 lbs per acre to 3700 lbs per acre with an average of 2700 lbs per acre in average years on rangelands whose smooth brome component is 50% or more.
 Clipping or ocular estimates of production should be conducted to verify current annual production.
 Prescribed grazing, prescribed burning, or the use of herbicide treatments at critical time periods can reduce the smooth brome component in the plant community.

 State 5